ThalyMtv/ThalyMtv/README.md

 - 👋 Hi, I’m @ThalyMtv
 - 👀 I’m interested in SQL, Flutter, Design, Books, animes, series ...
-- 🌱 I’m currently learning SQL.
-Flutter and Python
+- 🌱 I’m currently learning SQL, Flutter and Python
 - 💞️ I’m looking to collaborate on something funny as an android App :D
 - 📫 How to reach me?
 Send me a message...